starwarsfan/shadow-control/README.md

 # Shadow Control

-**A custom component for Home Assistant to fully automate movement and positioning of rolling shutters.**
+**A Home Assistant integration to fully automate movement and positioning of rolling shutters.**

 ## Table of content